Strobilanthes - Strobilanthes: planting, growing and caring

 - Keep your young plants in buckets, then transplant them into a larger pot when the roots emerge from the drainage holes;

-- For hardy species, transplant into open ground the following spring.
+- For hardy species, transplant them into the ground the following spring.

 Even simpler, if your strobilanthes is thriving, you can take advantage of the plant’s natural propagation ability.
-At the swollen nodes, there is what’s called an “abscission point”, a natural breaking point.
+At the swollen nodes, there is what is called an “abscission point,” a natural breaking point.
 In short, if you shake the plant, pieces will detach at the nodes.
 These stem fragments will then fall to the ground and produce roots from the node.
-The plant thus propagates itself.
+The plant essentially propagates itself.

 Association

 Hardy Strobilanthes are woodland plants that thrive in partial shade and well-drained, moist soil.
-They will therefore be perfectly at home in the garden alongside other plants that enjoy these growing conditions.
+They are best planted alongside other plants that enjoy similar growing conditions.

-Strobilanthes penstemonoides will make excellent companions with hostas, such as the Hosta ‘Blue Cadet’ with its lavender flowers, and barrenworts like the Epimedium grandiflorum ‘Purple Pixie’ with its bright purple-pink flowering.
+Strobilanthes penstemonoides pairs well with hostas, such as the Hosta ‘Blue Cadet’ with its lavender flowers, and epimediums, like the Epimedium grandiflorum ‘Purple Pixie’, which boasts bright purple-pink flowering.

-A few Rodgersia henrici will add vertical interest with their flower spikes reaching over a metre high.
-The scene can be completed with meadow rues and perhaps a Kirengeshoma palmata, whose buttery yellow flowers emerging from highly graphic palmate foliage will perfectly complement the long flowering period of the strobilanthes.
+A few Rodgersia henrici will add vertical interest with their flower spikes reaching over a metre in height.
+Complete the scene with thalictrums or meadow rues and, perhaps, a Kirengeshoma palmata, whose buttery yellow flowers emerging from highly graphic palmate foliage will perfectly complement the long flowering period of the Strobilanthes.

-A planting idea: Strobilanthes penstemonoides, Hosta ‘Blue Cadet’, Epimedium grandiflorum ‘Purple Pixie’, Rodgersia henrici and Kirengeshoma palmata
+An association idea: Strobilanthes penstemonoides, Hosta ‘Blue Cadet’, Epimedium grandiflorum ‘Purple Pixie’, Rodgersia henrici, and Kirengeshoma palmata

 Useful resources